mohaddese-pkz/afrodite/README.md

 # afrodite
-online shop with different discount codes
+online shop with different discount codes writen by django and rest framework